-The Instances tab displays all the instances and instance groups that the Oracle Intelligent Policy is scheduled to back up.
-Until you select items, the panel is blank.
-To add an instance or an instance group to the list, click New.
-If you add a new Oracle policy or change an existing Oracle policy, this tab appears along the top of the dialog.
-Click the Instances tab to display the following categories of items.
-Note that any existing backup selections and instance selections are erased when you select one of these options.
+The Instances and Databases tab displays all the instances or instance groups that the Oracle policy is scheduled to back up.
+If you add a new Oracle policy or change an existing Oracle policy, this tab is one of several tabs that appear along the top of the dialog.
+Click Instances to display three possible categories of items: